soygul/koan/README.md

 [![Build Status](https://travis-ci.org/soygul/koan.png?branch=master)](https://travis-ci.org/soygul/koan)

-KOAN Stack is a boilerplate that provides a nice starting point for full stack JavaScript Web development with [Koa](http://koajs.com/), [AngularJS](http://angularjs.org/), and [Node.js](http://www.nodejs.org/).
+KOAN Stack is a boilerplate that provides a nice starting point for full stack JavaScript Web development with [Koa](http://koajs.com/), [AngularJS](http://angularjs.org/), and [Node.js](http://www.nodejs.org/) along with MongoDB and WebSockets.
 A summary of tech stack:
 * **Client**: AngularJS with pure html partials (no server side rendering so it's full static and CDN ready).
 Bower packages are located at `client\bower_packages`.
 * **Server**: Koa for RESTful API on top of Node.js v0.11+ with the use of `--harmony` and generators.
 * WebSockets along with JSON-RPC is used for real-time client-server communication and browser sync.
 * Passport.js is used for social auth.
 Instead of auth cookies, we use JWT along with HTML5 *local storage*.
 * Grunt tasks are used to facilitate development and testing.
+* MongoDB for persistence.
+Possibly more to be added.

 ## Live Example
 Browse the live KOAN example on [http://koanjs.com](http://koanjs.com) which is a Facebook like real-time sharing app.